-The all-new Greenline 45 Fly will have its launch at the 2019 Düsseldorf Boat Show
+The all-new Greenline 45 Fly will have its in spring 2019

 It’s been quite a summer of product announcements for Greenline with recent news of the new NEO project and now this, the Greenline 45 Fly.